AustinCC-CSSO/acc-csso-space-shooter/README.md

 ## TypeScript

-This project uses [TypeScript](https://www.typescriptlang.org/docs/). `.js` files are treated like regular JavaScript files, but `.ts` files will expect the results set in `tsconfig.json`.
+This project uses [TypeScript](https://www.typescriptlang.org/docs/). `.js` files are treated like regular JavaScript files, but `.ts` files will expect the rules set in `tsconfig.json`.

 <hr />